Sterile Compounding and Aseptic Technique (SCAT) – ACPE Provider Accredited IV Training Course (Home-Study Course)

 Additional Materials Needed:

 Click Here to view the refund details.
-Refunds must be authorized within 30 days of book receipt.
+Book refunds must be authorized within 30 days of book receipt.
 No refunds will be given after the 30-day deadline.

-A $50 non-refundable administrative fee will be retained.
+A $50 non-refundable administrative fee will be retained, regardless of book receipt.
 Any shipping fees are the responsibility of the purchaser.

 DISCLAIMER: TSHP makes no warranties of any kind and shall not be held liable for any special, consequential or other damages that result in whole or part from the participant’s use of or reliance on this material.
 By following the guidelines and instructions contained in the material, the reader willingly assumes all risks incurred in connection with such instructions.